Interpreting Network Quality Test Results

 The Location Widget looks for the geolocation of the user.
 It does that by making use of the public IP address the browser is using.

-The organization/carrier/service provider who owns the IP address.
+Org.
+The organization/carrier/service provider that owns the IP address.

 Things to notice

-Having a configured proxy or VPN automatically affects the media quality.
+Having a configured proxy or VPN tends to automatically affect the media quality.
 If the proxy/VPN is located far from the user’s machine, this will introduce further latency and media quality degradation.

 Bandwidth Speed